heptarch/heptarch.github.io/drafts/cone.md

 $$

 where $\beta = 2\pi /3$ is the opening angle of the segment (in radians).
 This part of the footprint is cramped (height less than $2 \text{ m}$) and hence of less utility.
-Some of the excised cladding can be repurposed to cope the edge of the face and provide a shallow portico.
-The face itself will be aluminium.
+Some of the excised cladding can be repurposed to cope the edge of the face and provide a portico for the entrance.
+The face itself will be of aluminium sheet metal.

 *Entry.* The face will be inset with a spruce doorway, reproducing in miniature the hyperbolic boundary curve.